dugarerika/Qongfu-Automated-API-Testing/README.md

 # Qongfu-Automated-API-Testing

-### In this project I have implemented a solution using Rest-Assured a Java-based library and Maven as a dependency management with Selenium to automate the execution of test cases on an API that was build withLaravel.
+### In this project I have implemented a solution using Rest-Assured a Java-based library and Maven as a dependency management with Selenium to automate test cases execution on an API that was build using Laravel.